• Skip to primary navigation

 Piloncillo works well in Mexican cuisine and desserts, such as flan or churros, whereas brown sugar is commonly used in baking recipes like chocolate chip cookies or banana bread.

-It is important to note that brown sugar is more readily available in most stores compared to Piloncillo, which may not be as accessible in some areas.
+Note that brown sugar is more readily available in most stores compared to Piloncillo, which may not be as accessible in some areas.

-Additionally, brown sugar can also come in various forms such as light or dark brown sugar, making it versatile for different recipes.
+Also, brown sugar can also come in various forms such as light or dark brown sugar, making it versatile for different recipes.

 Nutritional Value